DanBuchan/ZCoC/README.md

 in active group collaboration.

 Simply because we don't babysit people on our site to make sure they treat you with respect...
 Whoa hold up!
 Did you see what I did there?
-I totally implied that we're all adults because you totally need babysitting.
+I might be king of the brogrammers by day but by night I'm mother-fucking Cicero.
+Using my amazing rhetorical skills I totally implied that we're all adults because you totally need babysitting.
 If you feel discriminated against that's your fault for being a baby and being preoccupied with such childish things like racism and misogyny.